 This course is amongst the UK’s leading courses for palliative care nurses, pharmacists and doctors.
-For over 30 years it has delivered cutting edge knowledge and skills to healthcare practitioners so they can provide their patients with the best possible care.
+For nearly 35 years it has delivered cutting edge knowledge and skills to healthcare practitioners so they can provide their patients with the best possible care.
 Dr Mary Miller has led the course since 2008, developing a unique course each year.

 Organisations get value for money as the course delivers high standards of professional knowledge, is educationally sound allowing staff time for discussion and supports staff in setting continuing educational goals for the year following the course.

 Any profits generated are ploughed back into education - as we are a charity.